HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 You can read more about theme overlays in the Google Developers Blog Post [Android Styling: themes overlay](https://medium.com/androiddevelopers/android-styling-themes-overlay-1ffd57745207)

 # 7. What if 12 attributes are not enough?
 One of the powers of theming is the ability to change the whole UI styles easily.
-Imagine this scenario, your app has 2 themes for normal and premium users.
+Imagine this scenario: your app has 2 themes for normal and premium users.
 The primary color is different for both, just creating a new theme with a different primary color and changing the theme for each of the user types will be sufficient.

-But imagine that our design team wants a specific FAB button color for the prime members, that is not the prime secondary color.
-In that case and because FAB buttons use `colorSecondary` attribute to tint it, we need a solution.
+Now imagine that our design team wants a specific FAB button color for the premium members, which is not the same as the premium secondary color.
+In this case and because FAB buttons use `colorSecondary` attribute to tint it, we need a solution.

 We can define a custom theme attribute that will be used to tint the fab buttons, instead of the default attribute (in this case `colorSecondary`).